devonfw-tutorials/katacoda-scenarios-dev/104_Updated-as-per-review-comments_devon4ng-mat-layout/step5.md

 Now that you have all the Angular Material related dependencies set up in your project, you can start coding.
 Let’s begin by adding a suitable `margin` and `font` to the body element of your single page application.
 You will add it in the `src/styles.scss` file to apply it globally.

-Switch to the IDE and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/styles.scss'.
+Switch to the editor and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/styles.scss'.

 `devonfw/workspaces/main/devon4ng-mat-layout/src/styles.scss`{{open}}